 All of these problems can be reduced with skillful practice, but they can’t really be eliminated as long as the fire starts below the fuel.

-Type of fireplace matters
+The type of fireplace matters

 Fireplace design also plays a large role in how efficiently your fires burn.
 Today, many wood burning stoves and fireplaces are designed with efficiency in mind.
 And energy-efficient fireplace and wood stove inserts can be used to maximize efficiency in existing units.